Top Online Women’s Health and Gender-Related NP Programs

 Find NP Schools

-The women’s health nurse practitioner (WHNP) is specifically prepared to serve women from adolescence through adulthood, WHNPs address the unique needs of women during the childbearing years and beyond.
-According to Nurse Practitioners in Women’s Health (NPWH), the women’s health nurse practitioner role includes:
+The top online women’s health and gender-related nurse practitioner programs ranked here give students several options that take into account the admissions flexibility, cost, and the variety of the program options.
+Women’s health nurse practitioners (WHNPs) are specifically prepared to serve women from adolescence through adulthood.
+WHNPs address the unique needs of women during the childbearing years and beyond.

 Online WHNP Program Rankings

-The NPSchools.com team gathered data for all online WHNP programs accepting students for the 2019-2020 academic year, and ranked them by cost, admissions flexibility, and program variety.
+The NPSchools.com team gathered data for all online WHNP programs accepting students for the 2019-2020 academic year and ranked them by cost, admissions flexibility, and program variety.
 Our database of more than 700 online NP programs includes only programs that require nine or fewer total campus visits.

-Nursing schools based in several different states offer online WHNP programs, and many allow students from across the country to enroll, although more often than not there are at least some state residency restrictions.
+Nursing schools based in several states offer online WHNP programs and many allow students from across the country to enroll, although more often than not there are at least some state residency restrictions.
 To learn more about a program’s specific requirements and restrictions, please check out its detailed profile by clicking on the school name in the list below.

 Women’s Health NP Career and Salary

-Salaries for nurse practitioners range from about $80,000 to $182,000 with the median wage falling at $107,030 (BLS, 2018).
-In addition, the nurse practitioner field is growing at a much faster pace than the average 5 percent, with an expected increase of 28 percent between 2018 and 2028 (BLS, 2018).
+Salaries for nurse practitioners range from about $82,000 to $184,000 with the median wage falling at $109,820 (BLS 2019).
+In addition, the nurse practitioner field is growing at a much faster pace than the expected average growth for all US occupations (5 percent), with a projected 28 percent increase in NP job openings between 2018 and 2028 (BLS 2019).